iAmNawa/reactAuth/readme.md

-#React Authentication
+# ReactAuthentication

-Creating a full-stack token authentication application with react on the front-end
+Creating a full-stack token authentication application with react on the front-end.

+I'm making changes to the readme and it won't post